cenidetiot/ngsi-js-library/doc/ngsi/index.md

 The special attributes described in the NGSI specification, such as: geo:point, geo:line, geo:polygon and geo:box, will must be specified as data type of the attribute in the definition of an entity.

 ## Module Usage
 The ngsi-parser module is composed by the elements described in the architecture of the library section.
-These elements are the JSON parser, the Queries parser and the Data Models Schema Analyzer, which are explained in more detail in the following sections.
+These elements are the JSON parser, the Queries parser and the Data Models Schema Analyzer, which are explained in greater depth in the following sections.
-It is important to mention that before to implement the functionalities of ngsi-parser module you must import this module in your JavaScript project, as explained in the section [Import the NGSI library modules in a JavaScript project](../usersManual.md)
+It is important to mention that, before to implement the functionalities of ngsi-parser module you must import this module in your JavaScript project, as explained the section [Import the NGSI library modules in a JavaScript project](../usersManual.md).

 * [JSON Parser Functions](docs/EntitiesFunctions.md)
 * [Queries Parser Functions](docs/ContextQueries.md)